Large Language Model assisted Hybrid Fuzzing: Related Work

-The LLMs have also been employed in various fuzzers to enhance fuzz testing techniques. \titanfuzz \cite{titanfuzz} uses the LLMs to generate test cases for deep learning software libraries. \chatafl \cite{chatafl} uses the LLMs to enhance testing for network protocols. \llmfuzz \cite{llm4fuzz} uses the LLMs to improve test case generation while fuzzing smart contracts. \fuzzall \cite{fuzz4all} advances compiler testing by leveraging LLMs.
-These approaches exploit the extensive knowledge of LLMs in domains like libraries, protocols, and user specifications to enhance fuzzing seed generation.
-In our approach, we explore the possibility of developing a lightweight concolic execution engine using the LLMs to enhance the performance of hybrid fuzzing.
+LLMs have also been employed in various fuzzers to enhance test generation during fuzz testing. \titanfuzz \cite{titanfuzz} uses the LLMs to generate test cases for deep learning software libraries. \chatafl \cite{chatafl} uses LLMs to enhance network fuzzing. \llmfuzz \cite{llm4fuzz} uses the LLMs to improve test case generation while fuzzing smart contracts. \fuzzall \cite{fuzz4all} advances compiler testing by leveraging LLMs.
+In these fuzzers, the interleaving between LLMs and greybox fuzzing is similar to that of hybrid fuzzers.
+The LLMs are usually queried only when greybox fuzzing reaches a coverage plateau, due to the expensive cost of the LLM calls.
+Similarly, hybrid fuzzers, including \tool, invoke the heavy concolic execution whenever facing a fuzzing plateau.

+However, unlike existing fuzzers, \tool assists greybox fuzzing in a fundamentally different way.
+Existing approaches exploit the extensive domain knowledge of LLMs---such as knowledge of deep-learning libraries, network protocols, and user specifications---to generate valid inputs during fuzzing.
+For example, \chatafl generates new inputs based on the LLM's understanding of network protocols, including input formats and state machines.
+These approaches do not dive into the codebases or reason over code paths.
+In contrast, our fuzzer \tool uses LLMs to generate new inputs by its reasoning over the code path constraints in the form of code slices, and the new inputs aim to satisfy these path constraints.
+This makes \tool analogous to traditional concolic execution integrated into hybrid fuzzing, while \tool enhances traditional concolic execution through LLM-based reasoning.
+To the best of our knowledge, no previous works leverage LLMs to improve the efficacy of hybrid fuzzing.